On The Fairness Impacts of Hardware Selection in Machine Learning: Preliminaries

 Therein, $D_a$ denotes the subset of $D$ containing samples ($\bm{x}_i, a_i, y_i$) whose group membership $a_i = a$.
 Intuitively, the hardware sensitivity represents the change in loss (and thus, in accuracy) that a given group experiences as a result of hardware tooling.
 Fairness is measured in terms of the maximal \emph{hardware loss difference}, also referred to as \emph{fairness violation} across all groups:

 defining the largest hardware sensitivity across all protected groups.
 A fair training method would aim at minimizing the hardware sensitivity across different hardware.

-The goal of the paper is to shed light on why fairness issues arise when the only difference in training aspects of a model is the hardware on which the model was trained.
+The goal of the paper is to shed light on why fairness issues arise when the only difference in training aspects of a model is the hardware in which it was trained.